expectfun/posts/tact.md

 ## Kirill Emelyanenko

-_Kirill is in the TON core team.
-And, as mentioned earlier, he was the one to suggest the idea of Tact to Oleg in the first place._
+_Kirill is in the TON core team, and he was the one to suggest the idea of Tact to Oleg in the first place._

 FunC is a very powerful language for experimenting: it is expressive enough to be used for complicated systems and lets you go down to the TVM level and do completely new things.